 Why Use A Terraform Template?

 After publishing our introductory article on Terraform templates, we received questions about "why use a Terraform template?"
-We explain why Terraform templates are useful and the background behind them.
+We explain why Terraform templates are useful.

 The past few months, we’ve covered various Terraform and DevOps concepts through our blogs.